dev-nyro/atenex-frontend/full_codebase.md

 import { useRouter, usePathname } from 'next/navigation';
 import { supabase } from '@/lib/supabaseClient';
-import { User as AppUser } from '@/lib/auth/helpers'; // Use our defined frontend User type import type { Session, User as SupabaseUser, AuthError, SignInWithPasswordCredentials, SignUpWithPasswordCredentials } from '@supabase/supabase-js';
+import { User as AppUser } from '@/lib/auth/helpers'; // Use our defined frontend User type
+// Import AuthError directly, not just as a type import { Session, User as SupabaseUser, AuthError, SignInWithPasswordCredentials, SignUpWithPasswordCredentials } from '@supabase/supabase-js';
 import { toast } from "sonner";
 import { ensureCompanyAssociation, ApiError as EnsureCompanyApiError } from '@/lib/api'; // Import API function and specific error type